joestubbs/coe379L-sp24/docs/unit03/neural_networks.rst

 TensorFlow Keras refers to the high-level neural networks API provided by TensorFlow.
 Keras is integrated directly into TensorFlow, making it easy to build and train neural networks with TensorFlow as the backend.
+Keras covers every step of machine learning from data preprocessing to hyperparameter tuning to deployment.
+Every TensorFlow user should use Keras by default, unless they are building their tools on top of TensorFlow.

+Core data structure of Keras is ``Models`` and ``Layers``.
+A layer is simple input/output transformation and model is a directed acyclic graph (DAG) of layers.

+Layers encapsulates weights and biases whereas, Model groups the layers together and can be trained on the data.

+Simplest model is a ``Sequential model``, which is a linear stack of layers.
+You can build complex architectures with Keras functional API, or use subclassing to write models from scratch.

 In the example below, you will see how easy it is to build a simple neural network with Keras.
 We will build a *sequential* model to classify the Iris dataset we looked at in Unit 2.
-A sequential model is a network where the layers are stacked up one after another in a linear fashion.

 Loading the Data
 ^^^^^^^^^^^^^^^^